cleavr/cleaverdocs/content/guides/load-balancer.md

 Once you have your Load Balancer setup according to your preferences, we'll move on to the next step.

-## Step 4: Create Origin Server SSL certs in Cloudflare and add to Cleavr
+## Step 4: Create Origin Server SSL Certs In Cloudflare And Add To Cleavr

 For our app servers, we'll want to apply SSL certs.
 Cloudflare offers free Origin SSL certs that we'll create and apply to our app servers.